 Mr Clements was appointed Company Secretary on 2 July 2012.
 Mr Clements holds a Bachelor of Commerce degree from the University of Western Australia and is a Fellow of the Institute of Chartered Accountants of Australia, a Fellow of the Governance Institute of Australia and member of the Australian Institute of Company Directors.
-Mr Clements Directors' Meetings currently holds the position of company secretary and/ or director of several publicly listed companies and has experience in corporate governance, finance, accounting and administration, capital raising, ASX compliance and regulatory requirements.
+Mr Clements has experience in corporate governance, finance, accounting and administration, capital raising, ASX compliance and regulatory requirements.